How Much Do New Windows Cost in 2025?

 Wooden Windows Cost

-Wooden windows are also quite an expensive option, however, they come in a range of varieties and styles.
+timber window installation is also quite an expensive option, depending on the type of wood, design and style.
 If maintained properly, these windows can have a longer lifespan than uPVC windows.
 They also have the benefit of being easily repaired, if they become damaged.

 wooden frame window